 Three months ended March 31,

-2 2009 2008
+2 2010 2 2009

-Gulf Coast terminals \$ - \$ -
+Gulf Coast terminals \$ \$

-Midwest terminals and pipeline system 468 255
+Midwest terminals and pipeline system 433 468

-Brownsville terminals 773 883
+Brownsville terminals 741 773

-River terminals - -
+River terminals

 Southeast terminals

-Pipeline transportation fees \$1 ,241 \$1 ,138
+Pipeline transportation fees \$ 1,174 \$ 1,241

-Included in pipeline transportation fees for the three months ended March 31, 2009 and 2008 are fees charged to Morgan Stanley Capital Group of approximately \$0.5 million and \$0.3 million, respectively, and TransMontaigne Inc. of approximately \$0.8 million and \$0.9 million, respectively.
+Included in pipeline transportation fees for the three months ended March 31, 2010 and 2009 are fees charged to Morgan Stanley Capital Group of approximately \$0.4 million and \$0.5 million, respectively, and TransMontaigne Inc. of approximately \$0.7 million and \$0.8 million, respectively.

 Management Fees and Reimbursed Costs.
 We manage and operate for a major oil company certain tank capacity at our Port Everglades (South) terminal and receive reimbursement of their proportionate share of operating and maintenance costs.
-We manage and operate for another major oil company two terminals that are adjacent to our Southeast facilities and receive a reimbursement of their proportionate share of operating and maintenance costs.
-We also manage and operate for an affiliate of Mexico's state-owned petroleum company a bi-directional products pipeline connected to our Brownsville, Texas terminal facility and receive a management fee and reimbursement of costs.
+We manage and operate for an affiliate of Mexico's state-owned petroleum company a bi-directional products pipeline connected to our Brownsville, Texas terminal facility and receive a management fee and reimbursement of costs.
+We also manage and operate for another major oil company two terminals that are adjacent to our Southeast facilities and receive a reimbursement of their proportionate share of operating and maintenance costs.
 The management fees and reimbursed costs by business segments were as follows (in thousands):